Eclectic Spacewalk #4 - Non-Zero Sum

 Is it better to cooperate or compete?

-Ok dear reader, now exchange your criminal accomplice with someone you will never see ever again.
+Ok dear reader, now exchange your criminal accomplice with someone you will never see again.
 Does that lower or raise your chances to compete/cooperate?
-How about if this is your cousin?
-How about your twin?
+What if this is your cousin?
+What if your accomplice is your twin?

 “The Prisoner’s Dilemma is a reminder that cooperation is not always best.[ii]
 Immediately cooperating can lead to consequences if the other party is only thinking about personal self-interest.
 For example, when it comes to salary negotiations, it is not always in a person’s best interest to take the first salary offered.
 Sometimes it is better to push for a higher salary, even though this might not work out.
 Another example would be pricing a product.
 Often it is better for businesses to compete with one another by lowering prices.
 Lowering prices can lead to higher profit margins than if a business cooperated and priced similarly to other businesses in the area.